 Yan Mo played by Zhang Yu Jian

 Zhao Qiao Yi played by Janice Wu

 Zhao Guan Chao played by Zhao Zhi Wei

 - Their reunion as adults in episode 16 is shallow, corners were cut, and feel random.
 For example.
 After angst in seeing each other again, she’s at his house acting cute and like he’s a friend she regularly sees.
 His attitude is also out of whack to the situation.

-- Guan Guan being a player, when it comes to the ladies.
-His infatuation and almost game like attitude towards girls feels odd.
-Considering his background and personality, this trait makes no sense – this feels more toxic when you see he’s still a player as an adults.
-This becomes more potent when he’s an adults and it’s still going.
+- Guan Guan being a player when it comes to the ladies.
+His infatuation and almost-game like attitude towards girls feels odd.
+Considering his background and personality, this trait makes no sense – this feel more toxic when you see he’s still a player as an adult.
+This becomes more potent when he’s an adult and it’s still going.
 There is no logic behind his behavior and the writers imposes on him with this attribute.

-- Part from Wu Yi and Yan Mo, the acting quality is loosing steam.
+- A part from Wu Yi and Yan Mo, the acting quality is losing steam.